 What is the Calgary Drop-In Centre?

 The Calgary Drop-In Centre (the DI) is more than an emergency shelter.
-The DI provides essential care as well as health services, employment training, and housing supports to people who need help.
+The DI provides essential care as well as health services and housing supports to people who need help.
 Its programs and services connect people to permanent housing that meets their individual needs.
 Learn about our most recent outcomes in the 2019-20 Report to Community here.

 I’m looking for an interview.
 What’s the best channel to go through?